eilidhsteel/semGroup/use-cases/usecase3.md

-# USE CASE: As a world health organisation analyst, I want to produce a report about languages spoken in the world so that I can support population reporting of the organisation
+# USE CASE: 3 Produce a report on languages spoken around the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *world health organisation* I want *to produce a reports on the countries in thw world, the continents of those countries and countries in a region organised by largest population to smallest.
-I want to produce report on the number of people who speak a variety of languages across the world so that I can support population reporting of the organisation*
+As a *World Health Organisation (WHO) analyst*, I want *to produce a report on popular languages spoken around the world* so that *I can support the reporting of the organisation.*

 ### Scope

-Company.
+Organisation: WHO.

 ### Level